PraseedaSasankaPisipati/DataMiners/Deliverables/DataMiners_WorkPlan_WorkPlan.md

 * Health Researchers’ Groups.

 ## 6. List of Files
  * DataMiners-ProjectPlan.pdf-
-       This is the PDF format for the gnatt chart we have prepared.
-The gnatt chart explains in detail the break down list of the tasks that we as a team identifed and decided to complete as a part of this project.The tasks for each week mentioned above in work plan are explained in detail in the gnatt chart and the work efforts for these tasks are estimated.
+ > This is the PDF format of the Gantt chart prepared for this team project plan.
+ The Gantt chart explains in detail the break down list of the tasks that we as a team identifed and decided to complete as part of this project.The tasks for each week mentioned above in work plan are explained in detail in the Gantt chart and the work efforts for these tasks are estimated.